sara6772/medium/README.md

 # medium
- a full-stack project made with MERN
+ a full-stack project made with MERN and deployed on VERCEL